assaf/zombie/README.md

 Returns all the cookies for this domain/path.
 Path defaults to "/".

+### browser.debug(boolean, function?)

+Call with `true`/`false` to turn debugging on/off.
+Call with flag and function to turn debugging on/off only for duration of that function call.

+### browser.debug(arguments)
+### browser.debug(function)

+Call with multiple arguments to spit them out to the console when debugging enabled (same as `console.log`).
+Call with function to spit out the result of that function call when debugging enabled.

 ### browser.document : Document

 Returns the main window's document.
 Only valid after opening a document (see `browser.open`).